nodejs/TSC/TSC-Charter.md

 requesting that the TSC revisit the decision and recommend that the matter be referred to a Foundation appointed third party mediator for arbitration.

-All decisions regarding removal of TSC members is subject to review by the body of Node.js collaborators.
-Should no fewer than one-quarter of the current Node.js project Collaborators (as defined by the TSC's governance and contribution policies) disagree with the TSC vote, the matter shall be referred to a Foundation appointed third party mediator for arbitration.

 Once referred to arbitration, the decision of the mediator will be considered final and binding on all parties.